Ever wonder what a date with a rented boyfriend was like? You've come to the right place.

-Melanie Lee, a blogger for Alibaba gave Taobao, a Chinese online marketplace with a Rent-A-Boyfriend section, a whirl.
-And, lucky for us, she spilled her story (with photos!) to Business Insider.
+Melanie Lee, a blogger for Alibaba, gave Taobao, which is a Chinese online marketplace with a Rent-A-Boyfriend section, a whirl.
+And lucky for us, she spilled her story (with photos!) to Business Insider.

-Here's what you must know about how her daylong "date" went down.
+Here's what you must know about how her day-long "date" went down.

 "To me, he looked like he could be the world's nicest guy, or canniest serial killer."
 Which in the world of fake companions, sounds about right.

 How much would you pay for a temporary boyfriend?
 Of course, that depends what you need him for.
 For many women in China, the pressure to have a significant other is so great that they use this service to find men to accompany them when they visit their families.

-For $264 (1,500 yuan), the hired BF came with his undivided attention for a day.
+3. For $264 (1,500 yuan), the hired boyfriend comes with his undivided attention for a day.

-"Men are expected to have a lot of money before they start the search for a wife and women face a lot of pressure to get married young.
+"Men are expected to have a lot of money before they start the search for a wife, and women face a lot of pressure to get married young.
 If you are like me, nearly 30 with not a lot of money, your chances to marry soon are low," he told his fake date.
-He mentioned his only longterm relationship ended after he lost his savings in the Shanghai stock market.
+He mentioned his only long-term relationship ended after he lost his savings in the Shanghai stock market.

 Even though the BF for hire doesn't think he'll find love on the job because no one would ever take him seriously, his job pays the bills and lets him travel.
-Normally, he's hired by single women to fend off family members but he's even played the role of entertaining mistresses when their men are out of town.
+Normally, he's hired by single women to fend off family members, but he's even played the role of entertaining mistresses when their men are out of town.